Mithun301/SAUCEDEMO/README.md

 ## LogIn and Product Purchase journey

 Automated test suite for the SauceDemo e-commerce website.
-This project demonstrates LogIn and Product purchase journey with different 3 users and verify some message ,product name,  Total product price.
+This project demonstrates UI testing workflows.